oblinger/HookAnchorApp/logs/ideas/_Ideas_Brain/Brain/2015.00 - EOC/Archive/2009.05  End Of Man Book/Book Snipits.md

 4. Central focus on embodied AI embedded social context with other intelligent agents.
 Very little AI today simultaneously satisfies all four of those criteria, and that is where I am arguing the greatest density of “pay dirt” exists.
 There are many good reasons to violate one or more of those criteria, yet I believe on balance that more is achieve by staying in those bound rather than straying from them.
 Importantly, I am not claiming that work not matching the criteria I above is not uncovering inherent truths about intelligence, I believe it is.
 Nor do I want to claim that the only efficient path is the one I am proposing.
 But in this section I ague for the following two bold claims:  #1 Today we are in a position to make efficient progress along the path outlined here (but we do need to update our measure of progress).
-And #2, in X years once the science of building intelligent machines is well understood and the definitve text written on the subject, we will look back and see a higher density of “as yet unknown principles” …. [[broken sentence]] of intelligence are well understood, and the parsimonious descriptions of  machines with emergenent intelligence are written down, the majority of the principles we do not understand today found in those books are more densely scattered among the the path outlined here, than they are along the paths being taken by much of the research on intelligence today.
+And #2, in X years once the science of building intelligent machines is well understood and the definitve text written on the subject, we will look back and see a higher density of “as yet unknown principles” …. {[broken sentence]} of intelligence are well understood, and the parsimonious descriptions of  machines with emergenent intelligence are written down, the majority of the principles we do not understand today found in those books are more densely scattered among the the path outlined here, than they are along the paths being taken by much of the research on intelligence today.
 We wont be certain of this assertion until we are indeed looking back, yet I here I argue why it is the most auspicious of avenues based on the evidence we have today.